Yphora

 How to Control Diabetes

 The first step in treating diabetes is to become educated on diabetes management.
 Ask your doctor for a referral to a certified diabetes educator, a registered dietitian, or a diabetes education program in your area.
-Many hospitals and health centres have diabetes courses, and some insurance providers also provide online courses about diabetes.
+Many hospitals and health centers have diabetes courses, and some insurance providers also provide online courses about diabetes.

 The more you know about your condition, the more you will be able to take charge of your health.
 You will need to improve your diet, commit to regular physical activity, and may need medication.
 The good news is, with these changes, most people can manage their diabetes and may even be able to achieve normal blood sugar levels without requiring medicine.